The Woman in the Assembly

 Calm and instruction

 Timothy watches over the Church at Ephesus, troubled by false teachers who spread false doctrines and lead astray poorly grounded faithful.
 It is in this disorder that the letter is written.
-Its first word about women is an invitation to receive instruction: “Let the woman learn in silence, in all submission.”
+Its first word about women is an invitation to receive instruction: “Let a woman learn in silence, in full submission.”
 1 Timothy 2:11 The Greek word rendered as “silence,” hesychia (ἡσυχία), means calm, tranquillity.
 The text calls therefore for an attitude of listening and order, not for muteness.
 Before teaching, one must first be instructed; at Ephesus, women won over by error wanted to teach before being instructed themselves.

 Teaching and taking authority